boyu29/incremental-spiders-on-leiphone.com/README.md

 - Open web browser via ChromeDriver, scroll the page down to the bottom to load more.
 - Get the title and link of each article.
 Save the information to 'leiphonetitle.txt'.
-- Read the 'leiphonetitle.txt' file and use the file data as a reference to achieve incremental storage.
+- Read the 'leiphonetitle.txt' file and use the file data as a reference to achieve **incremental storage**.
 - Create a separate folder for each article to save data.
 - Get the text content of the article.
 Save it to the 'article.txt' file in the corresponding folder.
 - Format and store the data in an table to improve readability.